Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULTShe leads him astray with the abundance of her teaching;
+ULTShe leads him astray with the abundance of her instruction;

 ⇔ with the smoothness of her lips she compels him.

-USTThus that adulterous woman persuaded the young man by speaking so persuasively;
+USTThus that adulterous woman persuaded the young man by speaking many persuasive things;

-⇔ by speaking seductively she allured him into doing what she wanted to do.
+⇔ by speaking seductively she allured him into doing what she wanted him to do.

 ⇔ with her flattering lips she lures him.